Ahoy there, Matey!

 Ask parents if they have a toy pirate ship they might want to donate!

-We didn't need a theme to have fun with it!
+This was our FAVORITE pirate ship all year long (we didn't need a theme to have fun with it!)

 Circle Time is such a great time for children to learn the social skills of being together as a large group AND to learn more about your theme!